tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/最佳实践/基于跨地域复制的容灾高可用架构_intl_en.md

 Under this architecture, your bucket A and bucket B are the master and slave to each other.
 If your data is stored in bucket A, then bucket B in another region is the slave bucket.
 In order to ensure business continuity and stability, you have configured cross-region replication rules for bucket A and bucket B respectively.
 According to the rules, incremental data in bucket A will be automatically replicated to bucket B, and vice versa.

-> !After the incremental data in bucket A is replicated to bucket B, although it is "incremental" in bucket B, it will not be replicated to bucket A.
+> After the incremental data in bucket A is replicated to bucket B, although it is "incremental" in bucket B, it will not be replicated to bucket A.

 Normally, both your master read request linkage and write request linkage point to bucket A, and all incremental data will be automatically, incrementally, and synchronously replicated to bucket B as backup data.
 You can add a network quality detection module to the upload or download program at the business side, allowing the read and write request linkages to quickly switch to bucket B when a failure is detected in bucket A.

-> !Network quality detection can be implemented based on SCF.
+> Network quality detection can be implemented based on SCF.
 For more information.<!-- see [Scheduled Automatic Testing and Alarming via Email]()--> You can change the URLs to be automatically tested to the domain names of the master and slaver buckets by modifying the function code and change the alarming code snippets to other measures required by your business.

 ## High-availability Solution Based on Cross-region Replication